Mattel: Company reorganization and production partnerships

 Warner Music Group's Arts Music division arranged to become the distributor of Mattel's music catalog on May 1, 2020.
-Arts Music planned to make available hundreds of never-before-released songs and new songs for existing brands, with the 8th May digital launch of Thomas & Friends birthday album first up which was managed/handled by ADA Worldwide under the pseudonym label: "Mattel–Arts Music."
-Also in May 2020, Mattel announced an initiative known as "Play it Forward" which focuses on using Mattel brands to give back.
-The first Play it Forward program was #ThankYouHeroes, which included a collection of action figures and Little People characters who represent those who work essential jobs during the COVID-19 pandemic, like doctors, nurses, emergency medical technician (EMTs) and delivery drivers.
-On October 15, 2020, Mattel celebrated Fisher-Price's 90th anniversary by creating a virtual Toy Museum, which featured more than 90 different exhibits created by artist, set designer and photographer Leila Fakouri.
-Mattel Creations was also launched that month; it is an e-commerce and content platform.
-It features limited edition, curated items made in collaboration with pop-culture artists.
-The site's inaugural collection included the Artist Collaboration Collection, featuring brands Barbie, Masters of the Universe, Hot Wheels, and the Magic 8 Ball as well as artists Gianni Lee, Cristina Martinez, Travis Ragsdale, and Distortedd.
+Arts Music planned to make available hundreds of previously unreleased songs and new songs for existing brands, starting with the May 8th digital launch of the Thomas & Friends birthday album; this was managed by ADA Worldwide under the pseudonym label "Mattel–Arts Music".
+Also in May 2020, Mattel announced an initiative known as "Play it Forward" that focused on using Mattel brands to give back to the community.
+The first Play it Forward program was #ThankYouHeroes, which included a collection of action figures and Little People characters who represented people who worked essential jobs during the COVID-19 pandemic—such as doctors, nurses, emergency medical technicians (EMTs), and delivery drivers.
+On October 15, 2020, Mattel celebrated Fisher-Price's 90th anniversary by creating the virtual Toy Museum, which featured more than 90 different exhibits created by artist, set designer, and photographer Leila Fakouri.
+Mattel Creations was also launched that month: it is an e-commerce and content platform.
+It features limited-edition, curated items made in collaboration with pop-culture artists.
+The site's inaugural collection included the Artist Collaboration Collection, featuring the brands Barbie, Masters of the Universe, Hot Wheels, and Magic 8 Ball, as well as artists Gianni Lee, Cristina Martinez, Travis Ragsdale, and Distortedd.

-On October 12, 2020, Mattel announced a 25th series of Thomas & Friends but instead retooled it into a traditionally-animated reboot titled Thomas and Friends: All Engines Go!, which began on September 13, 2021.
-That ended the show at 24 series/seasons over 37 years.
+On October 12, 2020, Mattel greenlit more than 140 new episodes and two specials for the Thomas & Friends franchise, in partnership with Corus Entertainment's Nelvana Studios.
+However, Mattel retooled the project into a traditionally animated reboot titled Thomas & Friends: All Engines Go, which began on September 13, 2021.
+That reboot ended the show after 24 series/seasons over 37 years.

-On November 20, 2021, Mattel launched a non-fungible tokens (NFTs) marketplace to allow fans purchase digital collectibles for its flagship brands Barbie and Hot Wheels.
+On November 20, 2021, Mattel launched a non-fungible token (NFT) marketplace to allow fans to purchase digital collectibles for its flagship brands Barbie and Hot Wheels.

+Mattel again became the licensed doll maker for Disney Princess in January 2022, replacing Hasbro.
+The newest collection of dolls was available for purchase in January 2023.

-On April 5, 2022, the Mattel board of directors led by its CEO, Ynon Kreiz, named company chief commercial officer, Steven Totzke, as company co-president with Richard L. Dickson alongside his original post and would continue to report to Kreiz as before.
+On April 5, 2022, the Mattel board of directors, led by its CEO, Ynon Kreiz, named the company's chief commercial officer, Steven Totzke, as company co-president with Richard L. Dickson, alongside Totzke's original post; he would continue to report to Kreiz as before.

-On May 25, 2022, Mattel launched the first-ever transgender Barbie doll, held by Laverne Cox.

-Also in 2022, Miniso Group Holding Ltd began its partnership with Mattel Inc to produce the Barbie-themed collaboration products, and become their official merchandise partner globally.
-More than 120 variants of Miniso-Mattel collaborations products are officially launched in July 21st 2023, together with Barbie The Movie celebration.